-To sort out your debt problems you will need to contact your creditors to tell them about your situation and to ask them to accept your repayment plan.
+To sort out your debt problems you'll usually need to contact your creditors to tell them about your situation and to ask them to accept your repayment plan.

-To help you with this, we have created a set of letter templates which you can use to write to your non-priority creditors.
-Debts owed to non-priority creditors are things like credit card debts, overdrafts and other non-secured loans.
+To help you with this, we've created a set of letter templates which you can use to write to your non-priority creditors.
+Debts owed to non-priority creditors are things like credit card debts, overdrafts and other unsecured loans.

 The letter templates help you to write to creditors in different situations.
-You can't change the main text of the letters but you can add your own details such as your name, address and the reasons why you can't pay the money.
+You can't change the main text of the letters but you can add your own details like your name, address and the reasons why you can't pay the money.

 When to use the letters